johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 A contentful component allows you to specify the default content of a component, so when it is placed on a site, the data is pre-populated.

-Once a contentful component is placed, the content still be can edited by the site editor as needed.
-In addition, if a site editor wants to return back to original content, they can restore the default content at the individual component level via a reset button in the context menu.
+Once a contentful component is placed, the content can be edited by the content editor as needed.
+In addition, if a site editor wants to return back to original content, they can do so at the individual component level via a reset button in the context menu.

 As a site builder, if you see a component that is often reused